-If the answer to one of these questions is yes, then continue reading, as we will now direct you through our Rainbow Six Siege optimization guide.
-These are the best settings for Rainbow Six Siege, and it was created with the help of Aherys, so be sure to check him out.
+If the answer to one of these questions is yes, then you’ve come to the right place.
+We will now guide you through our Rainbow Six Siege optimization guide.

 First of all, make sure your computer is properly optimized.
 If you’re using a laptop, be sure to enable the high-performance mode.
 You don’t need to touch your AMD or Nvidia graphics settings, but if you do, be sure to select the setting that prioritizes performance over power usage.

-Also make sure to update your graphics drivers, as there might be performance boosts included in an update.
+Also, make sure to update your graphics drivers, as updates usually include performance boosts.

-Make sure to use Stereo sound at all times.
-Virtual 5.1 and 7.1 sound systems are good for immersion, but not for competitive gaming, so be sure to use Stereo.
-If you want more immersion, download Razer’s Surround software, which works very well and can turn any stereo headphones into virtual surround sound headphones.
+If you want more immersion, download Razer’s Surround software, which works wonders and can turn your stereo headphones into virtual surround sound headphones.

 Select a 144Hz monitor (or higher) for optimal performance.
-G-SYNC or FreeSync is not necessary, but it’s a nice feature to have, as it will ensure that you do not get any screen tearing artifacts whatsoever while playing.
+G-SYNC or FreeSync are not necessary, but they’re always welcome.
+Having either one will ensure that you do not get any screen tearing artifacts whatsoever while playing.
 They don’t affect performance either.

 - Resolution: We recommend 1920×1080.
 You can lower it if you have insufficient FPS.

-- Field of View: This setting is up to you.
-Higher value means that you can see more to the side, so it will give you a competitive edge, but enemies will also appear smaller due to the fact that you are able to see more.
-Imagine it’s binoculars – lower values means more “zoomed” in.
-80-85 is a good range that professionals use.
+- Field of View (FOV): This setting is up to you.
+Higher value means that you can see more to the side, so it will give you a competitive edge, but enemies will also appear smaller due to the fact that you’re able to see more.
+Think of it as binoculars – lower values mean more zoom.
+80-85 is the range that most professionals use.

-- Screen Ratio: This setting is up to you.
-Having an UltraWide aspect ratio (21:9) will naturally give you a wider FOV (Field of View).
-4:3 will give an ugly stretch, but will make it easier to spot enemies.
+- Screen Ratio: This setting is also up to you.
+Having an UltraWide aspect ratio (21:9) will naturally give you a wider FOV.
+4:3 will give you an ugly stretch, but it will make it easier to spot enemies.
 It all comes down to personal preference.